Your basket is currently empty!

-Publication date: 11th of December 2022
+Publication date: 11 December 2022

 Lucien Durosoir was born December 5, 1878, to Louise Durosoir and Léon Durosoir.
 In 1890, Léon died from pneumonia after saving the lives of two children from drowning in an icy lake, leaving Louise and young Lucien dependent on Léon’s wealthy stepfather.
 After a concert by the famous violinist Sarasate, a young Lucien declared he would be a violinist.
 He did so, becoming a virtuoso himself, going on to play concerts throughout France and Europe—including appearances in Berlin, Vienna, Moscow, Munich, Leipzig, Budapest, Dresden, Geneva, and Prague.
 He is best remembered for giving the premier performances to a new audience of a number of great works.
 These fascinating letters record his complex relationship with his mother Louise, who valued Lucien’s musical brilliance perhaps even more highly than he did himself.